• Skip to main content

 And of course there are many online butcher options.

-Perfectly braised lamb shank with fall-off-the-bone tender meat.
+Close up of a perfectly braised lamb shank with fall off the bone tender meat.

 How to Cook Lamb Shanks in Oven